There are three ways to receive college credit by examination:

 College-Level Examination Program (CLEP)

 The College-Level Examination Program (CLEP) helps you gain recognition for what you know and can do, no matter how or where you learned it.
-You may test in numerous subject areas which require a minimum score of 50 for three credits.
-Normally CLEP exams should be completed prior to the second semester.
-Each test is $77.00 and all tests are computer generated.
-For more information, contact 775.753.2144 or 775.753.2272.
+You may test in numerous subject areas which require a minimum score of 50.
+General CLEP exams should be completed before the student completes 30 credits; subject exams may be taken at any time.
+For more information, contact the Academic Success Center: 775-753-2144.

 Current GBC Course Equivalents and Credits Granted for CLEP Examinations